vidya-labtest/aroworkshop/_entries/Lab 2 - ARO Internals.md

 pod/ostoy-microservice-86b4c6f559-p594d
 ```

-So the pod name in this case is **ostoy-frontend-679cb85695-5cn7x**.
+So, the pod name in this case is **ostoy-frontend-679cb85695-5cn7x**.
 Then run `oc logs ostoy-frontend-679cb85695-5cn7x` and you should see your messages:

 ```
 $ oc logs ostoy-frontend-679cb85695-5cn7x